Electromagnetically and gravitationally stealth fields: Abstract

 \section{Abstract}

-Extending the results of our previous work we construct an uniparametric {\it class} of action principles for complex scalar fields with the property that their energy momentum tensor and the electric current vanish for certain massive configurations.
-These {\it stealth} fields do not curve the spacetime and they do not source electromagnetic fields in spite their non-trivial degrees of freedom and $U(1)$ gauge invariance.
-We shall also show that the presence of these stealth fields can affect the strength of the gravity-matter and radiation-matter coupling of other massive configurations.
-Indeed, the energy momentum tensor of other massive (non-stealth) configurations and the electric current can be rescaled (with a stealth-mass depending factor) with respect to the predictions of the standard complex scalar field model.
-Hence we argue that stealth fields could be detected indirectly by means of their effects on standard configurations of matter.
+We construct a generic class of models for complex scalar fields---minimally coupled to gravity and electromagnetism---with the property that their energy-momentum tensor and the electric current vanish for certain massive configurations.
+These are electromagnetically and gravitationally {\it stealth fields}.
+We shall see that the latter configurations can affect, in addition, the strength of the gravity-matter and electromagnetic-matter couplings of other (non-stealth) modes present in the system, which turn out to be equivalent to the re-scaling the electric charge and the Newton constant (with a stealth-mass depending factor).